shershen08/vue-styleguide-generator/README.md

 ### Todos

 - core: add tests
+- align parsing and display with [vue-js-component-style-guide](https://medium.com/tldr-tech/vue-js-component-style-guide-711988d5e94e)
 - core: move the demo-page to use Vue so that components can be generated from its declaration
 - ui: output extra component parameters (computable, data)
-- various use cases testing
+- <s>various use cases testing</s>, added vuikit and Keen-UI links

 #### Contributions are welcome 👍!